 Having understood the detailed process of how hearing occurs, you must have already discovered the key role played by the outer and middle ear.
 If the inner ear is perfectly functional, but no sounds are coming in from the outer and middle ear, the inner ear cannot generate any electrical signals.

 Conductive hearing loss often occurs as a result of damage to either the outer ear or middle ear.
-Damage to both the outer and the middle ear at the same time is often rare.
+Damage to both the outer and middle ear can occur together, though many cases involve one more than the other.

 In some cases, sound may be able to get into your ear, but the sound level is reduced on its way to the inner ear.
 This makes it hard to hear soft sounds, and loud sounds also become muffled.